 Course Requirements Checklist

-The student will complete lab assignments that involve different phases of the software development life cycle.
+There are three assignments: Processes Assignment, Modeling Assignment, and Quality Assignment.
+The assignments involve different phases of the software development life cycle.
 Each assignment builds upon the previous assignment.
 This will enable the student to encounter the multiple challenges inherent in developing and integrating applications software within the modern enterprise.

-The student will complete a lab assignment that encompasses the different themes taught in the course.
+The student will complete an assignment that encompasses the different themes taught in the course.
 For written portions of the assignment, current APA format must be used.

-Each quiz will cover the Reading & Study material for the assigned modules/weeks.
-Each quiz will be open-book/open-note, contain 3 short answer and 17 multiple-choice and true/false questions, and have a 2-hour time limit.
+Each quiz will cover the Learn material for the assigned modules: weeks.
+Each quiz will be open-book/open-note, contain 5 short essay and 15 multiple-choice and true/false questions, and have a 40 minute time limit.